engineering-collaboration/book/docs/book/anatomy-of-a-code-change/trunk-based-development.md

+---
+title: Trunk based development
+description: Trunk based development (TBD) is a source-control branching model, where we frequently integrate code into a single main branch.
+By employing TBD techniques we resist any pressure to create other long-lived development branches.
+---

 # Trunk based development

 Trunk based development (TBD) is a source-control branching model, where we frequently integrate code into a single main branch.
 By employing TBD techniques we resist any pressure to create other long-lived development branches.